Load Cell Creep

 We sell load cells.
 Not just any load cells, really good ones.
 The not really creepy kind.

 These load cells often have low creep and lower limits well below our advertised specifications.
 They repeat when re-positioned in equipment.
 They have connector protectors to keep them from breaking.
 They are highly accurate and outperform almost all other load cells.
-People using our load cells, know the difference.
+People using our load cells know the difference.
 Please contact us at firstname.lastname@example.org for more information.

 Everything we do, we believe in changing how people think about force and torque calibration.
 Morehouse believes in thinking differently about force and torque calibration and equipment.
-We challenge the "just calibrate it" mentality by educating our customers on what matters, what causes significant errors, and focus on reducing them.
-Morehouse makes our products simple to use and user-friendly.
-And we happen to make great force equipment and provide unparalleled calibration services.
+We challenge the "just calibrate it" mentality by educating our customers on what matters and what causes significant errors and focusing on reducing them.